7:310 Restrictions on Publications; Elementary Schools

 The author’s name will accompany personal opinions and editorial statements.
 An opportunity for the expression of differing opinions from those published/produced will be provided within the same media.

 Non-School Sponsored Publications Accessed or Distributed On-Campus

-For purposes of this section and the following section, a publication includes, without limitation: (1) written or electronic print material, and (2) audio-visual material, on any medium including electromagnetic media (e.g. images, MP3 files, flash memory, etc.), or combinations of these whether off-line (e.g., a printed book, CD-ROM, etc.) or on-line (e.g., any website, social networking site, database for information retrieval, etc.), or (3) information or material on electronic devices (e.g. data or voice messages delivered by cell phones, tablets, and other hand-held devices).
+For purposes of this section and the following section, a publication includes, without limitation: (1) written or electronic print material, and (2) audio-visual material, on any medium including electromagnetic media (e.g. images, digital files, flash memory, etc.), or combinations of these whether off-line (e.g., a printed book, digital files, etc.) or on-line (e.g., any website, social networking site, database for information retrieval, etc.), or (3) information or material on electronic devices (e.g. text or voice messages delivered by cell phones, tablets, and other hand-held devices).

 Creating, distributing and/or accessing non-school sponsored publications shall occur at a time and place and in a manner that will not cause disruption, be coercive, or result in the perception that the distribution or the publication is endorsed by the School District.

 Students are prohibited from creating, distributing and/or accessing at school any publication that:

 - Will cause substantial disruption of the proper and orderly operation and discipline of the school or school activities;

 - Violates the rights of others, including but not limited to material that is libelous, invades the privacy of others, or infringes on a copyright;